 Open Bible Data Home About News OET Key

 Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
-This view is only designed for doing comparisons of different translations.
-Click on the version abbreviation to see the verse in more of its context.
+Normally the OET discourages the reading of individual ‘verses’, but this view is only designed for doing comparisons of different translations.
+Click on any Bible version abbreviation down the left-hand side to see the verse in more of its context.
+The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
+Please double-check these texts in advance before using in public.

-OET-LV[fn] foliage_its [was]_beautiful and_fruit_its [was]_plentiful and_food for_all_the in/on/at/with_it under_it it_had_shade the_animal[s] field_the and_in/on/at/with_branches_its they_nested[fn] the_birds the_heavens and_from_it it_fed all the_flesh.
+OET-LV [fn] foliage_its [was]_beautiful and_fruit_its [was]_plentiful and_food for_all_the in/on/at/with_it under_it it_had_shade the_animal[s] field_the and_in/on/at/with_branches_its they_nested[fn] the_birds the_heavens and_from_it it_fed all the_flesh.

 4:9 Note: KJB: Dān.4.12